stonepros/stone/doc/rbd/iscsi-target-cli.rst

 The next step is to configure the iSCSI initiators.

-.. _`Ceph Command-line Interface`: ../../start/quick-rbd/#install-ceph
+.. _`Stone Command-line Interface`: ../../start/quick-rbd/#install-ceph

 .. toctree::
    :hidden: